 Unless your child has an allergy to them, dandelions are considered very safe when consumed as a food, even at young ages.
 (Anyone with an allergy to ragweed, chrysanthemum, marigold, chamomile, yarrow, or daisy should avoid dandelion).
 If you are interested in using dandelions medicinally, I suggest that you consult with an herbalist.

-What are some of the medicinal benefits of dandelions?
+What are some of the health benefits of dandelions?

 Traditionally, dandelions have been used as a diuretic, to increase the amount of urine in order to get rid of too much fluid.
 This is not typically an issue for children unless said child has liver problems.

 Fresh or dried dandelion herb is also used as a mild appetite stimulant which might be beneficial in a child or adult with a sluggish appetite.
 It is also known to settle an upset stomach.
 The root of the dandelion plant may act like a mild laxative and has been used to improve digestion.

 A few animal studies also suggest that dandelion might help fight inflammation which sadly, a lot of us have these day.

 First, try to harvest in spring or fall and always do so in a more “wild setting.”
 Roadside dandelions are chalk full of pollutants and park dandelions are chalk full of animal waste and most likely weed killer.
 So try to find a field that is off the beaten path a bit.

 After a harvest, always soak the dandelions for at least 15 minutes.
 Just cover them with cool water.
 Be sure to allow them time to dry.
 Just spread them out on a towel for about an hour.

 Here are two of our favorite Dandelion Flower recipes.
 I’m pretty boring when it comes to preparing the greens.
-I either add them to a salad raw, add them to soups, or sauté them in a little olive oil.
+I either add them to a salad raw, add them to soups, or sauté them in my favorite avocado oil.